Butterflies and Moths in Nabokov's Published Writings

 Zerynthia polyxena (Lampert 1907)

-Zerynthia (ex Thais) polyxena Denis & Schiffermüller, 1775 [Papilionidae]: the Southern Festoon, in C and SE Europe, NW Turkey, S Urals, NW Kazakhstan.
+Zerynthia (ex Thais) polyxena (ex hypsipyle) Denis & Schiffermüller, 1775 [Papilionidae]: the Southern Festoon, in SE France, Ticino, Italy, SE Austria, SE Poland, Balkans, European Turkey, S Urals, NW Kazakhstan.
+The wingspan is 50 to 56 mm.
+The

 Zerynthia (ex Thais) rumina Linnaeus, 1758 [Papilionidae]: the Spanish Festoon, in NW Africa, Iberian Peninsula and S France.
 The subspecies Zerynthia rumina africana Stichel, 1907, syn medesicaste Hoffmannsegg, 1803 was reported from N Africa.